 I offer both the polyester and the dupioni silk as yardage.
 I have these fabrics available all the time.
 I also offer both in pre-cut stole lengths.
 Purchasing stole lengths means you can buy enough for one stole without having the remnant left.

 I send samples of both the polyesters and the silks on request – no charge.

-I import individual orders.
-Of course, the shipping costs from England to the United States (or Australia or Canada) add a significant amount to the cost of the fabric.
-I am able to mitigate this shipping cost by combining several orders and bringing them all over at once.
+SHIPPING: I cannot afford to carry an entire Perkins inventory (we’d be talking about an investment of $30,000 – minimum).
+Instead of carrying an inventory, I import your individual orders.
+Of course, the shipping costs from England to the United States (or Australia or Canada) add to the cost of the fabric.
+I am often able to mitigate this shipping cost by combining several orders and bringing them all over at once.

 Even with the shipping cost, I think you’ll find my prices are competitive.

 Both of these chasubles are handsome.
 Both are beautifully designed and made (by Sue Newman); they fall gracefully, the curved edges are smooth, the neck openings are nicely finished, the central orphrey on the green damask chasuble is absolutely straight with no puckering.
 One chasuble is a simple plain weave and one is a damask.

 The effect of the plain weave is simple, bold and straight-forward – what is thought of as ‘contemporary’.

 The effect of the damask is more complex and subtle – what is thought of as ‘traditional’.

 Neither is ‘better’ than the other; they’re just different.
 Both are handsome.